serbrious/neuro-game-sdk/README.md

 There are also official SDKs available for Unity and Godot, as well as community-maintained SDKs.
 If you would like to use the Neuro API in a different engine or programming language, you will have to implement the websocket protocol yourself.
 If you do so, consider opening a pull request to this repository to share your implementation with others by adding a link to the README.

+## Changelog

+API changes will be documented in the [CHANGELOG.md](./CHANGELOG.md) file.

+Last update: 17th of December 2024, 01:00 GMT

 ## Contents

 ### API Documentation